Juraji/daz-materials-to-blender/README.md

     - Use `OBJ` if you just need the mesh.
     - In my experience I've found it better to export each figure and the environment into their own files.
 Keeps things managable and undo-able.
-    - Check out the settings, on the right.
+    - Check out the settings above.
 Especially the `Write Groups` and `Write Surfaces` settings. _You can write the MTLs, but we're going to ignore them later anyway._

 ### In Blender